Dr Michael Powers QC

 Too many lives are lost through clinical negligence and lessons still need to be learned.
 For many years before the Mid-Staffordshire NHS Hospital scandal, I campaigned for “Robbie’s Law” – a legal duty of candour in the NHS.
 Until healthcare workers learn that cover-up is worse than owning-up we will have to continue to employ the legal machinery to unearth the truth.
 This process is in the interests of patients and the general public.

 My other main interests as a medical negligence QC relate to the investigation of deaths (coroners and other inquiries).
-I have represented the Fire & Rescue service at inquests into fire deaths, the pharmaceutical industry with regard to product liability and licensing and all types of cases where (civil and criminal) where scientific principles are involved.
+I have represented the Fire & Rescue service at inquests into fire deaths, the pharmaceutical industry with regard to product liability and licensing and all types of cases (civil and criminal) where scientific principles are involved.
 I hope to live up to my Chambers & Partners recognised reputation as being “first-rate on technical evidence.”

 As a former helicopter pilot, I am instructed in civil and criminal aviation cases.
 My instructors used to tell me that helicopters are the safest means of air transport – maybe – but it depends on who flies and maintains them.